RFLTools/RFLTools/Align/README.md

 (RFL:Slope Sta)              Returns the slope at station Sta

 (RFL:STAOFF p)               Returns a list of (Station Offset) for a provided (X Y) point

+(RFL:VP)                     A utility for plotting points on a profile

+(RFL:VPP p)                  Returns a profile point list (X Y) for a provided list of (Station Offset)

 (RFL:XY s)                   Returns a point list (X Y) for a provided list of (Station Offset)